Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft Body Robot Model: Shape

-This subsection shows how the model predicts the shape of the middle three actuators (actuators \#2 -- \#4) on the ground curling up with symmetric voltages applied.
-Fig. \ref{fig:three-actuator:cross-section} shows the cross-section diagram of the setup: part of the setup would be flat on the ground; length of the total suspended part is $L_{\text{SUS}};$ The applied voltages follow mirror symmetry ($V_{\text{2}}=V_{\text{4}}\geqslant0$, $V_{\text{3}}\leqslant0$).
-Combining piezoelectricity with Euler-Bernoulli model, we get \cite{Kim1995}:
+Next, we consider how the model predicts the shape of the middle three actuators (actuators \#2 -- \#4) when placed on the ground and curling up in a symmetric fashion ($V_{\text{2}}=V_{\text{4}}\geq 0$, $V_{\text{3}}\leq 0$).
+Fig. \ref{fig:three-actuator:cross-section} shows a schematic cross section of the assembly in flat (top) and in bending (bottom) conditions.
+The left and right ends remain on the ground.
+We define the lateral length of the total suspended section as $L_{\text{SUS}}$.